wp-plugins/2bc-image-gallery/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Rewrite entire plugin to be in custom class
+* Added custom thumb background color
+* Added twobc_wpadmin_input_fields for option fields
+* Added Modal Options - title and background color
+* Added slideshow to lightbox modal, with next and previous buttons
+* Added slideshow delay option
+* Edits to default cosmetic style
+* Edits to admin style
+* Customized PicoModal call to avoid conflicts
+* Adjusted height of modal to work with new information
+* New resizer function for modal
+* Added accessors for plugin version and plugin default options instead of using globals
+* Added shortcode atts to default filter - shortcode_atts_2bc_image_gallery
+* Fixed issue with parsing default URL's
+* Updated POT language file
+* Created us_EN translations
+* Updated tags

 = 1.0.1 =
 * Adding additional items to gettext filter for translation
 * Fixed reference to lang folder